About us

 His research is focused on cognitive psychology, human memory, reasoning, decision-making, cognitive modelling, mathematical psychology and methodological issues in human experimental psychology.
 He has published more than 80 peer-reviewed scientific papers and one book.

-Professor Mary Katsikitis is the Dean People and Resources for the College of Education, Psychology, and Social Work at Flinders University, South Australia.
+Mary is the Dean People and Resources for the College of Education, Psychology, and Social Work at Flinders University, South Australia.

 Mary is a previous member of both the Board and the Accreditation Assessment Committee (AAC) for the Australian Psychology Accreditation Council.
 With a background in psychology, Mary is also endorsed in clinical and health psychology.
 Her research interests and funding received focus on improving the mental health of adults and promoting well-being in the community.